 Mission furniture is very often associated with Gustav Stickley.
 He was no doubt the master of this simple style and his work is considered to be some of the most important.
-But Gustav Stickley, who referred to his work as Craftsman style, had a number of competitors including his own brothers and other furniture makers like Charles Limbert and Elbert Hubbard's Roycroft community.
+But Gustav Stickley, who referred to his work as Craftsman style, had a number of competitors, including his own brothers and other furniture makers such s Charles Limbert and Elbert Hubbard's Roycroft community.

-Gustav Stickley, who was an architect and publisher in addition to a furniture designer, believed that furniture should be made well, comfortable to use, and sensible.
-Basically, this was the mission in Mission style.
-He founded what would become Craftsman Workshops in 1898, and by 1900 his production was immersed in Arts and Crafts style.
-He made his practical furniture in Eastwood, New York through 1916, and promoted his wares in his own magazine, The Craftsman.
+Gustav Stickley, who was an architect and publisher in addition to a furniture designer, believed that the "mission" of furniture was to be made well, comfortable to use, and sensible.
+Stickley founded what would become Craftsman Workshops in 1898, and by 1900 his production was fully integrated into the larger Arts and Crafts style movement.
+Stickley made his practical furniture in Eastwood, New York through 1916, and promoted his wares in his own magazine, The Craftsman.

-In the truest sense, however, Limbert’s simple-yet-sturdy furniture (the pieces without an overly Dutch influence) probably came closest to what Mission styling was all about.
-His pieces used thinner stiles (the vertical elements as used in chair backs) in comparison to the thicker components Gustav Stickley and others employed crafting this type of furniture.
+In the truest sense, however, Charles Limbert’s simple-yet-sturdy furniture (the pieces without an overly Dutch influence) probably came closest to what Mission styling was all about.
+His pieces used thinner stiles (the vertical elements as used in chair backs) when compared to the thicker components Gustav Stickley and others employed crafting this type of furniture.

-Five Stickley brothers eventually made Mission-style furniture including Gustav.
+Five Stickley brothers, including Gustav, eventually made Mission-style furniture.
 Of them, L & J.G.
-Stickley's designs followed in Gustav’s footsteps the most closely.
-Leopold and John George would sometimes incorporate more flowing curves in comparison to the craftsmanship of their older brother.
+Stickley's designs followed in Gustav’s footsteps the most closely, although Leopold and John George tended to incorporate more flowing curves than found in the craftsmanship of their older brother.

-It is important to keep in mind that most Mission style furniture was mass-produced and not all pieces are of the caliber of Gustav Stickley’s work nor or they as desirable among collectors.
-Many of the pieces made by lesser manufacturers are not particularly well designed, according to Schwartz.
-That’s not to say that furniture produced by the companies owned by Gustav’s brothers and Limbert, for example, aren’t valuable.
-Most pieces bearing the brand of one of these businesses will hold its own in the secondary marketplace.
+It is important to keep in mind that most Mission style furniture was mass-produced, and not all pieces are of the caliber of Gustav Stickley’s work, nor or they as desirable among collectors.
+Many of the pieces made by lesser manufacturers are not particularly well designed, according to furniture expert Marvin D. Schwartz.
+While not in the caliber of pieces crafted by the hand of Gustav Stickley himself, the furniture produced by the companies owned by Gustav’s brothers or Limbert, do have value.
+Most pieces bearing the brand of one of these businesses hold their own quite well in the secondary marketplace.